ttalvitie/tinygeom2d/README.md

 // Euclidean distances is complicated and expensive. double distance(Point a, Point b);

+// Convenience function that returns a safe multiplicative factor for converting
+// floating point coordinates to the correct range for Points, if the original
+// x-coordinates are in range [minX, maxX] and the original y-coordinates are in
+// range [minY, maxY].
+Using the result factor, original point (x, y) in range
+// [minX, maxX] x [minY, maxY] should be converted to a Point as follows:
+// Point point(std::round(x * factor), std::round(y * factor)).
+The inverse
+// conversion back to the original coordinate space is obtained by
+// (point.x / factor, point.y / factor).
+Note that the conversion is lossy, and
+// may change the geometry or map different points to the same point, but in
+// most practical settings, the precision should suffice. double normalizationFactor(
+    double minX, double maxX,
+    double minY, double maxY
+);

 }

 // Make it possible to use std::unordered_set<Point>.